 Exercise 7: Higher Level Design

 The purpose of this exercise is different than those that came before it.
-Rather than focusing different programming techniques that can be used to achieve different system properties, the goal in this exercise is to leverage all of that knowledge to design small systems that addresses a higher level problem.
+Rather than focusing on different programming techniques that can be used to achieve different system properties, the goal in this exercise is to leverage all of that knowledge to design small systems that addresses a higher level problem.

 The goal is not to pass tests, to achieve a specific set of detailed functionalities, or to demonstrate language level competencies.
 Instead, you should construct a design that is able to satisfy the constraints provided by the underlying problem definition.
 Your solution could be written in code, but there may be some parts of the code that are unspecified in the problem descriptions.
 You should clearly identify all classes, functions/methods, calls, and control flow that are relevant.
 The behavior of these pieces and how they interact to enable meeting the given constraints matters most.